sbernasek/flyqma/docs/_sources/index.rst.txt

   - **Comparison.** Compare expression levels between subpopulations

-The initial release is limited to basic tools required to replicate `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.
-We intend to expand this functionality in later releases.
+To see Fly-QMA in action, check out `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.

 .. toctree::